m0lentum/molentum.github.io/_drafts/starframe-devlog-constraints.md

 Another case that becomes simplified is the attachment constraint, which is just a distance constraint of zero.
 You could imagine it as a nail.
-It seems simple (just make a distance constraint of zero!), but it's deceptively complicated because its _gradient is zero_ when its value is zero.
-Because of this, an impulse-based solver can't decide a direction to move things in and ends up needing multiple constraints (one for each coordinate axis) to solve robustly.
+It seems simple (can't you just make a distance constraint of zero?), but it's deceptively complicated because a distance constraint's _gradient is zero_ when distance is zero.
+Because of this, an impulse-based solver can't decide a direction to move things in and ends up needing multiple constraints (one for each coordinate axis, actually) to solve robustly.
 The nonlinear position-based solver, on the other hand, can do this with just a distance constraint.

 One more advantage of XPBD is that it isn't helped by warm starting, which sidesteps the entire problem of caching contact points.
 Overall, this solver is